Your Parish Council – what we do

 Since moving to Feniton I have been actively involved with local groups and organisations and am currently on the following Committees: Feniton Fun Day (10 years), Feniton Sports And Social Club (8 years), Feniton Football Club (8 years), as well as designing and maintaining their website, and Feniton Playing Field Association (2 years).

-The registers of interests for all Councillors are available to view here: http://eastdevon.gov.uk/council-and-democracy/parish-and-town-councils/register-of-interests-for-town-and-parish-councillors/feniton-parish-council/
+The registers of interests for all Councillors are available to view on the East Devon District Council website and this is the link to the website: http://eastdevon.gov.uk/council-and-democracy/parish-and-town-councils/register-of-interests-for-town-and-parish-councillors/feniton-parish-council/

 Alison Marshall – Parish Clerk

 This is a photo of Clerk, Alison Marshall